Goodbye Melody, Hello WordPress

 I left Movable Type earlier this year for a few reasons.
 Firstly, after trying Movable Type 5, I found it was aimed at large, professional blogs and not personal blogs like mine.
 The 4.3x line is still being maintained with security updates – MT 4.36 came out last week – but not with new features.

-Getting the blog up and running in WordPress has been pretty easy – the import process from Melody was quite straightforward and work fine.
+Getting the blog up and running in WordPress has been pretty easy.
+The import process from Melody was quite straightforward, and worked fine.
 I’ve then spent no more than a couple of hours trying some themes and getting the configuration in place.
 Despite being a completely different system, migrating from Melody to WordPress has taken about the same time as Movable Type to Melody.

 The current theme is somewhat temporary – I haven’t yet decided on a final one.
 In the meantime I’d welcome any comments you may have.